-Ask participants to go through the RGOB Social media policy provided in the handouts and discuss:
+Ask participants to go through the RGOB Social Media Policy provided in the handouts and discuss:

 - The usefulness of the policy

 - The limitations of the policy

-- The effectiveness of the policy in the difficult to regulate social media landscape
+- The effectiveness of the policy to regulate social media

-Review the ECB Social media rules & regulation provided in the handout with the participants and discuss:
+Review the ECB Social Media Rules & Regulation provided in the handout with the participants and discuss:

-- How effective are such rules & regulations? - Discuss the rampant irresponsible use of social media during the election period despite ECB issuing social media guidelines and policies and having Social media monitors in place. - How can ethical use of social media be promoted?
+- How effective are such rules & regulations? - Discuss the rampant irresponsible use of social media during the election period despite ECB issuing social media guidelines and policies and having social media monitors in place. - How can ethical use of social media be promoted?
 Through strict implementation of rules or effective social media literacy?